 PFRS 9, as issued in 2010, reflects the first phase of the work on the replacement of PAS 39 and applies to classification and measurement of financial assets and financial liabilities as defined in PAS 39.
 The standard is effective for annual periods beginning on or after 1 January 2013.
-In subsequent phases, hedge accounting and derecognition will be addressed.
-The Company has not yet decided whether or not to early adopt PRFS 9 for its 2011 financial reporting, and therefore, the interim financial statements do not reflect the impact of the said standard.
-It is currently evaluating the impact of the possible early adoption of the PFRS 9 in its financial statements, and its impact on the classification and measurement of our financial assets.
+After consideration of its impact evaluation, the Company has decided not to early adopt PFRS 9 for its 2011 annual financial reporting.
+It shall conduct in early 2012 another impact evaluation using the outstanding balances of financial instruments as of December 31, 2011.
+The Company's decision whether to early adopt PFRS 5 for its 2012 financial reporting shall be disclosed in its interim financial statements as of March 31, 2012.
+If the decision of the Company will be to early adopt for its 2012 financial reporting, the interim report as of March 31, 2012 will already reflect the application of the requirements and qualitative and quantitative discussion of the results of the impact evaluation.